Roasting Decaf Coffee – Some Key Things to Know

 Even for an experienced coffee roaster, decaf coffee can prove challenging.
 Here’s why …

 Decaffeinated coffee has been steadily improving in quality, and we think the time has come to let go of the “death before decaf” mentality.
-All of the decafs we sell at Sweet Maria’s are decaffeinated using the Swiss Water Process (“SWP”) – this chemical-free method is gentler on the coffee’s organic structure and leaves much of the volatile compounds that affect aroma and flavor intact.
+Almost all of the decafs we sell at Sweet Maria’s are decaffeinated using the Swiss Water Process (“SWP”) – this chemical-free method is gentler on the coffee’s organic structure and leaves much of the volatile compounds that affect aroma and flavor intact.
 For more info on the Swiss Water Process, check out our Swiss Water Process FAQ

 Does the decaffeination process affect flavor?
 Of course – it would be dishonest to suggest otherwise.
 Even with improved processing, there will be a difference between the regular and decaf version of a coffee; we recently had the chance to compare the same coffee with regular and decaf side by side.